Terms of reference of the Legal Aid Ontario Advisory Committees

 The role of the Chair is to prepare committee agendas, chair committee meetings and bring the minutes of committee meetings before the Board, in addition to any other duties recommended herein.

-The Chair is supported in this role by dedicated LAO Policy department staff.
+The Chair is supported in this role by dedicated LAO Policy department staff, and other LAO staff as necessary.

-There is no specific number of members for each advisory committee, but they would ideally have membership somewhere between five to 12 and, where possible, would include the following:
+There is no fixed number of members for each advisory committee, but membership should range between 5 to 12 and, where possible, includes the following:

-- representation reflective of LAO’s diverse client groups, as well as the most marginalized and vulnerable groups who interact with the justice system
+- representation reflective of LAO’s diverse client groups, as well as the most marginalized and vulnerable groups who interact with the justice system, including but not limited to persons living with a disability, women, and LGBTQ+ persons, including non-binary, two-spirit, or transgender;

 - one or more individuals with experience as a legal aid services provider;